eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ![Getting Started]({{ site.url }}{{ site.baseurl }}/assets/img/devfile-v2-and-ide-plugins/dashboard-getting-started.png)

-There is ongoing work to merge Che Devfile registry and [Community Devfile registry](https://registry.devfile.io) endorsed by [devfile organization](https://github.com/devfile/registry).
+In addition to those changes, there is an ongoing effort to merge Che Devfile registry and [community Devfile registry](https://registry.devfile.io).
+This work is part of the [Devfile project](https://github.com/devfile/registry) that is planned to become [a CNCF sandbox project](https://github.com/devfile/api/issues/426).